Prtfw/BlackSwan_NLP_transfer_learning/README.md

 ## In my case:
 Word2Vec was customized via a multilabel/multficlass classification problem to predict "tags/topics" in a email corpus.
-The customized corpus then was used to improve perfromance on a different classification task using the same corpus.
+The customized embeddings was then used to improve perfromance on a different classification task using the same corpus.